-If a student passes (i.e., receives 20 or more points) in each of the three areas of assessment in the Culminating Requirements, knowledge, practice, and reflection, but does not achieve the overall minimum of 80 points required for graduation (for example, earning 25, 25, 25 points respectively in the three required areas), the student will meet with the Dean of students to pursue the following steps:
+If a student passes (i.e., receives 20 or more points) in each of the three areas of assessment in the Culminating Requirements, knowledge, practice, and reflection, but does not achieve the overall minimum of 80 points required for graduation (for example, earning 25, 25, 25 points respectively in the three required areas), the student will meet with the Director of Student Affairs to pursue the following steps:

-- Establish a 3-person committee to oversee the completion and assessment of additional work assigned by the committee.
-Possible people on the committee may include the Dean of Students, Program director, and faculty adviser. - The committee will work with the student to determine the appropriate additional work to be completed based on a discussion of the student's relative strengths and areas for potential growth as reflected in his/her culminating scores profile. - 3.
+- 1. Establish a 3-person committee to oversee the completion and assessment of additional work assigned by the committee.
+Possible people on the committee may include the Director of Student Affairs Program director, and faculty adviser. - 2.
+The committee will work with the student to determine the appropriate additional work to be completed based on a discussion of the student's relative strengths and areas for potential growth as reflected in his/her culminating scores profile. - 3.
 The committee will establish a timeline for the completion of the additional work.
-All work will be completed within one year, at most, of the initial meeting with the Dean of Students. - 4.
+All work will be completed within one year, at most, of the initial meeting with the Director of Student Affairs - 4.
 The committee will evaluate the student's additional work, once completed.
 Work will be evaluated as follows: - a.
 If the comprehensive exam is retaken, the student will follow the established procedure for this.
 The student must achieve a minimum of 24 points. - b.
 For additional practice and/or reflection experiences, the student will complete the reflective practice presentation with written essay twice more, demonstrating improvement from the first to the 2nd presentation.
 The first presentation must achieve a minimum level of 3 on the Practice and Reflection rubrics.